-- Ensure a monitoring system is in place to track and report all health, safety and environmental incidents: - Carry out a thorough initial site inspection of environmental controls prior to work commencement; - Record and provide a written report to the General manager and production team of nonconformances with the EMP and require the HR supervisor to undertake mitigation measures to avoid or minimize any adverse impacts on environment or report required changes to the EMP;
+Roles Responsibilities Communicating/ liaising with the local authorities on environmental issues HSE Officer The HSE Officer will be the key person in charge of all environmental matters pertaining to the site.
+The HSE Officer will be responsible for: Coordinating the implementation of environmental programs, including monitoring of the project site environmental performance Performing periodic internal environmental audits and inspections to ensure compliance with the legal environmental requirements Ensure a monitoring system is in place to track and report all health, safety and environmental incidents; Carry out a thorough initial site inspection of environmental controls prior to work commencement; Record and provide a written report to the General Manager and production team of non- conformances with the EMP and require the HR Manager to undertake mitigation measures to avoid or minimize any adverse impacts on environment or report required changes to the EMP.